16 Frugal Living Strategies Dave Ramsey Says to Grow Your Wealth

 Stop Keeping Up with the Joneses

-As Ramsey puts it: “Live like no one else now, so later you can live like no one else.”
-That means making smart sacrifices today to enjoy true financial freedom down the road.
+Ramsey calls it a financial trap.
+His advice?
+“Live like no one else now, so later you can live like no one else.”
+That means sacrificing today so you can enjoy financial freedom tomorrow.

 Meal Plan and Avoid Eating Out

-Taking time to plan meals for the week cuts down on waste, avoids impulse grocery purchases, and makes it easier to stick to a food budget.
-Cooking at home also costs far less per meal and is usually healthier.
+When you plan your meals for the week, you cut down on waste, avoid impulse grocery runs, and stick to your food budget.
+Cooking at home costs far less per meal and is usually healthier.

-It’s not about never eating out, it’s about making it the exception, not the routine.
-People serious about saving money know their kitchen is the biggest money-saver in the house.
+It’s not about never enjoying a restaurant, it’s about making it an exception, not the norm.
+If you’re serious about saving money, your kitchen is your best money-saver.

 Use Coupons and Cash-Back Apps

-Ramsey isn’t a fan of extreme couponing, but smart discounts and cash-back rewards?
-That’s a different story.
-Using apps like Ibotta or Rakuten, checking for digital coupons, and stacking discounts on essentials can lead to real savings without the hassle.
+Ramsey isn’t a fan of extreme couponing, but he does recommend using smart discounts and cash-back apps.
+Tools like Rakuten or Ibotta, plus digital coupons, can save you real money without extra hassle.

-Used wisely, coupons and cash-back programs are just another way to make the most of every dollar.
+When used wisely, coupons and cash-back apps stretch your budget further and help you make the most of every dollar.

 Say No to Subscription Overload

-Most people don’t realize how much they’re paying in subscriptions until they add them up.
-Streaming services, gym memberships, monthly box deliveries, it all seems small until it’s eating away at the budget.
+Most people don’t realize how much they spend on subscriptions until they add them up.
+Streaming services, gym memberships, and subscription boxes may look cheap, but they drain your budget fast.

 Drive Your Car Until the Wheels Fall Off

-Car payments are one of the biggest money traps out there.
-Ramsey’s advice?
-Buy a reliable used car and drive it as long as possible.
-A paid-off vehicle frees up cash for things that actually matter.
+Car payments are one of the biggest money traps.
+Instead of upgrading every few years, buy a reliable used car and drive it as long as possible.

-Routine maintenance costs far less than another five years of payments.
-People who stay out of car debt build wealth faster, it’s that simple.
+Routine maintenance costs far less than years of car payments, and staying out of auto debt helps you build wealth faster.

 Avoid Debt Like the Plague

-People who stop relying on borrowed money take back control of their paycheck instead of handing it over to lenders every month.
+When you stop relying on debt, you take back control of your paycheck and stop making lenders rich every month.

 Downsize Your Home if Necessary